commsvr-com/OPCUA.Viewer/README.md

 In the article, there is a call to action initiative.
 Consider joining.
 To get more, visit the section `How to be involved`.

 At the top of the repository main page, there is the `Watch` and `Star` buttons.
-If you're interested in this project click on one to watch to get notifications about any activity and progress.
+If you're interested in this project click on one to get notifications about any activity and progress.
 It will be also a signal for me to increase priority for planned work related to this repository.

 ## See also